-- · Choose another cycle for longer washing time. - Check rack loading section for proper loading avoid nesting items. - Home water pressure may be too low-should be 20 to 120 pounds per square inch (psi). - Check incoming water temperature.
+- Choose another cycle for longer washing time. - Check rack loading section for proper loading-avoid nesting items. - Home water pressure may be too low should be 20 to 120 pounds per square inch (psi). - Check incoming water temperature.
 It should be at least 120°F (49°C).
 (See Factors Affecting Performance.) - Check water hardness.
 For extremely hard water, it may be necessary to install a water softener.
-(See Detergent Chart.) - Use fresh detergent. - Check to make sure tower in lower rack is not blocked. - Make sure items are not blocking the spray arm, preventing it from rotating.
+(See Detergent Chart.) - Use fresh detergent. - Check to make sure funnel in top rack is not blocked. - Make sure items are not blocking the spray arms, preventing them from rotating.